RTL Logo

 Tourists arriving in Italy are fascinated by the olive trees – planted in many homes, such as symbol of victory and peace.

-Next to the Colosseum in Roma, for example, there are several olive trees on the sidewalks.
-Curious people pick up the fruit and try to eat it.
+Next to the Colosseum in Rome, for example, there are several olive trees growing along the sidewalks.
+Curious people pick the fruit and try to eat it.

 Fresh olives sold at a street market in Italy